Fraser Valley bus drivers give strike notice, could stop collecting fares Thursday

-ABBOTSFORD, B.C. — The union representing transit bus drivers in B.C.’s Fraser Valley has given a 72-hour strike notice and could stop collecting fares starting Thursday.
+ABBOTSFORD, B.C. — The union representing transit bus drivers in B.C.’s Fraser Valley has given a 72-hour strike notice and could stop collecting fares from Thursday.

 CUPE 561 served the strike notice to First Transit, the contracted company that operates B.C.
 Transit services in Chilliwack, Abbotsford and the surrounding region.